manuelluck/VirtualForestGenerator/ReadMe.txt

 (3) Clone repo from GitHub (git clone https://github.com/manuelluck/VirtualForestGenerator.git) at the desired location.
 (4) In VirtualForestGenerator.py adjust the path according to your blender and Helios++ installation.

+(5) Add packages to blenders python.
+    Adjust "/Scripts/miscellaneous/installPackagesInBlenderPython.py" with your blender python path.

 ## Usage

 (5) Run VirtualForestGenerator.py